U.S. Relations With South Sudan

 U.S. Assistance to South Sudan

-The U.S. Government is the leading international donor to South Sudan, and provides lifesaving humanitarian assistance such as food, nutrition, protection, clean water and sanitation, as well as essential services such as food, nutrition support, emergency water and sanitation interventions, health care, and education to the millions of South Sudanese citizens displaced or otherwise affected since the start of the crisis in December 2013.
+The U.S. government is the leading international donor to South Sudan, and provides lifesaving humanitarian assistance such as food, nutrition, protection, clean water and sanitation, as well as essential services such as food, nutrition support, emergency water and sanitation interventions, health care, and education to the millions of South Sudanese citizens displaced or otherwise affected since the start of the crisis in December 2013.
 In Fiscal Year 2018, the United States provided more than $481 million in funding to support the humanitarian response in South Sudan.
-The U.S. Government helps to provide basic services to citizens; to promote effective, inclusive, and accountable governance; to diversify the economy; and to combat poverty.
-Increasing stability in South Sudan will require strengthening core institutions and governance processes to make them more inclusive, responding to the expectations of the population for essential services and improved livelihoods, and containing conflicts and addressing the grievances behind them.
+The U.S. government also supports civil society and independent media to ensure that diverse voices are heard, and supports activities in conflict mitigation, trauma awareness and reconciliation.
+Restoring stability in South Sudan will require ending conflicts and addressing the grievances behind them, strengthening core institutions and governance processes to make them more inclusive, and responding to the expectations of the population for essential services and improved livelihoods.

 Bilateral Economic Relations